 The good size fuel tank and 400cc engine provide you with plenty of power so travelling on faster roads and overtaking is handled with ease and really shows this scooter's potential!

-The TMAX 560 is considered a ‘top dog’ in this category, and with that spec (562cc engine and 15L tank) and performance it’s not a surprise!
-Weighing in at 218kg makes it quite light for what it is – especially as it only weighs 8kg more than its branded 395cc sibling – the XMAX 400.
-The TMAX 560 is definitely the more aggressive of the two as it features a more powerful engine and vibrant aesthetics.
+The TMAX is considered a ‘top dog’ in this category, and with that spec (EU5 562cc engine and 15L tank) and performance it’s not a surprise!
+Compared to its sibling the XMAX 300, the TMAX 560 is definitely the more aggressive of the two as it features a more powerful engine and vibrant aesthetics.

 The 350 is joining Honda’s ultimate scooter family and is definitely built for getting you where you need to be reliably and comfortably.
-With a new and evolved 329.6cc engine and over 50kg less weight than its big brother, the Forza 750, the 350 won’t provide you with crazy top speeds, but what it will offer is an affordable option (based on the price this model is replacing) for those who aren’t too fussed about power but are still interested in a sporty model with the comforts promised from a maxi scooter.
+With a new and evolved 330cc engine and over 50kg less weight than its big brother, the Forza 750, the 350 won’t provide you with crazy top speeds, but what it will offer is an affordable option for those who aren’t too fussed about power but are still interested in a sporty model with the comforts promised from a maxi scooter.